 If you foresee a busier day than normal in your future, you can manage your social media with ease by automating a post without seeming impersonal.
 You can do this by using a dashboard app like Hootsuite to plan out your social media week, and you can add in more spontaneous posts about trending issues as you go.

-A brand new business is usually in desperate need of great marketing and bereft of a gigantic marketing budget, but that doesn’t mean you can’t catapult your business forward.
-Smart, organized business owners can use a variety of easy ways to promote their businesses without sending the business into financial distress.
+A brand new business is usually in desperate need of great marketing and bereft of a gigantic marketing budget, but that doesn’t mean you can’t promote your business with great success.
+Smart, organized business owners can use a variety of easy ways to interact with potential customers and earn their loyalty.

 Header image © Wavebreak Media LTD/Big Stock Photo